 Federal and state standards for allowable VOC compounds in specific retail products such as air fresheners, cleaners, adhesives, and more.

-State EPR or product stewardship legislation that have requirements for products such as carpet, batteries, and more.
-Also includes product bans.
+Summary of state product bans, EPR and product stewardship legislation for products such as carpet, batteries, electronics, paint and more.

 Information on federal and state regulations that set VOC standards for consumer products.